Forecasters call for at least 10 times as much snow in Washington this winter compared to last

 Temperatures: Near normal

 Tolleris warns it is a “mistake” for forecasters to solely rely on La Niña in their outlooks and that other factors support a snowy forecast.
-Notably, he says, warm ocean temperatures offshore the Pacific Northwest are “dramatically different from anything I have seen over the last 20 years.”
-If these warm waters persist, Tolleris expects a zone of high pressure to build over the western U.S. which would cause the jet stream to dive south in the East.
-“This would ... favor below-normal temperatures and a stormy weather pattern,” he writes.
+Notably, he says, warm ocean temperatures offshore in the Pacific Northwest are “dramatically different from anything I have seen over the last 20 years.”
+If these warm waters persist, Tolleris expects a zone of high pressure to build over the Western United States, which would cause the jet stream to dive south in the East.
+“This would … favor below-normal temperatures and a stormy weather pattern,” he writes.

-Contrary to Rogers, Tolleris believes winter will start off quite mild in December and January, but turn much colder in February and March as he expects La Niña to rapidly weaken and its influence to wane.
-“There is some correlation to weakening La Nina events during the second half of the winter season into the spring that produce really cold weather patterns and usually moderate or above-normal snowfall in the eastern U.S.," he says.
+Contrary to Rogers, Tolleris says winter will start off quite mild in December and January but turn much colder in February and March as he expects La Niña to rapidly weaken and its influence to wane.
+“There is some correlation to weakening La Nina events during the second half of the winter season into the spring that produce really cold weather patterns and usually moderate or above-normal snowfall in the Eastern U.S.,” he says.